top of page

 MY SEAMLESS RAINGUTTER IS LEAKING!

-Why do these problems occur and how can they be repaired?
-Here we will explore the most common causes and what can be done to stop the drip.
-Aside from the obvious hole in a gutter, a leaking seam or leaf clogged rain gutter & downspout.
-Finding the cause & repairing the drip is often not related to the raingutter or its installation.
+Why do these problems arise, and how can they be fixed?
+We'll delve into the most common causes and the solutions to halt the drip.
+Beyond the apparent issues like a hole in the gutter, a leaking seam, or a leaf-clogged rain gutter and downspout, discovering and repairing the source of the drip often extends beyond the gutter or its installation.

 • Drip edge, a metal edging that's placed on the roof before the shingles are nailed on, its designed to hold the roof shingle as it projects out over the facia.
 You can see it along the edge of the roof where it hangs down along the facia.